Khanin-devmode/blog-backup/cle56fju1000408juhio17agy.md

 * Then add debug keys from the result to SHA certificate fingerprint for Android application in Firebase.
 The app now sign-in successfully with Google on debug version of Android.

-The most tedius process for me was to figure out what was the real problem that the error occurs.
-As the requirement is not clearly state in google\_sign\_in package but in google play service clieth auth guideline which is right.
-However a link as useful resources in pacakge would save so much time from googling.
+The most tedious process for me was to figure out what was the real problem that the error occurs.
+As the requirement is not clearly state in google\_sign\_in package but in google play service client auth guideline which is right.
+However a link as useful resources in package would save so much time from googling.
 Hope this article helpful for who might try implementing Firebase Auth for very first time.
 Cheers!